 How to Attract Butterflies to Your Garden

-What is more amazing than watching gorgeous, graceful butterflies flitter around in your garden?
-Butterflies are good for much more than just beauty as they are one of the best pollinators for your garden.
-If you want to attract butterflies to your garden, check this out.
+Butterflies are good for more than just beauty, they are one of the best pollinators for your garden.
+Check out how to attract butterflies to your garden.

 Butterflies need a place to lay their eggs, so you need host plants for their babies to survive.
 Monarch caterpillars eat milkweed, swallowtail caterpillars eat parsley, dill, and fennel.
 To attract the type of butterfly you want to see in your garden, plant the host plants for their offspring.